 - Gerawan Farming, Inc. v.
 ALRB: While at Irell, Mr. Behrens was part of a litigation team that struck down as unconstitutional the compulsory arbitration provisions of the California Agricultural Labor Relations Act.
 The matter is currently pending before the California Supreme Court.

-- Agricultural Labor Dispute: Represented one of the largest agricultural employers in California’s Central Valley in broad-ranging litigation against a national labor union involving defamation and regulatory issues under the Agricultural Labor Relations Act.
+- Agricultural Labor Dispute: While at Irell, represented one of the largest agricultural employers in California’s Central Valley in broad-ranging litigation against a national labor union involving defamation and regulatory issues under the Agricultural Labor Relations Act.

 - Child Welfare Services Investigation: Currently representing a large Southern California county facing a high-profile investigation into its child welfare services agency by the state’s attorney general.